The Best 14 YouTube Alternatives in 2024 Without Ads

 YouTube is not just a video-sharing platform with a super-advanced search engine, it’s a self-contained online planet.
-It has everything: entertaining, money, celebrities, all sorts of weirdos, extremely strict policy, and a ridiculous number of ads.
+It has everything: entertainment, money, celebrities, all sorts of weirdos, extremely strict policy, and a ridiculous number of ads.
 To make it worse, from time to time YouTube introduces new formats of advertisement that make viewers freak out.
 Tons of unskippable pre-mid-post rolls and other stuff prompt Internet users to search alternatives to YouTube.

 In this article, we consider the best (in our view, of course) YouTube analogs with all the values and vices.